controlplaneio/simulator/docs/api/util.md

 ```go
 func EnvOrDefault(key, def string) string
 ```
-EnvOrDefault tries to read the key and returns a default value if it is empty
+EnvOrDefault tries to read an environment variable with the supplied key and returns its value.
+EnvOrDefault returns a default value if it is empty or unset

 #### func  ExpandTilde